Charlie Siringo: Pinkerton service

 In 1892, Siringo was assigned to a case in the Idaho Panhandle, Silver Valley, for the Mine Owners' Protective Association.
 He assumed the identity of Charles Leon Allison, working as a shoveler in the Gem Mine.
 Siringo at first turned down the assignment, telling his boss, James McParland, that he sympathized with the union miners.
 McParland later asked him to go anyway, with the agreement that Siringo could leave if he still felt the same way after seeing the situation.
 Siringo infiltrated the Gem Miners' Union, and decided that the leadership was in the hands of anarchists such as George Pettibone.
 After 14 months, which included the Coeur d'Alene, Idaho labor strike of 1892, Siringo's undercover work and testimony helped convict 18 union leaders.

 Siringo married Lillie Thomas in 1893, and their son William Lee Roy was born in 1896.
 However, they soon divorced, when she wanted to live in Los Angeles, California.

 For 4 years starting in 1899, posing under the aliases "Charles L. Carter", an alleged Mexican outlaw on the run from the law for murder, "Chas.
-Tony Lloyd", and later as "Harry Blevins", Siringo infiltrated outlaw Butch Cassidy's Wild Bunch.
+Tony Lloyd", and later as "Harry Blevins", Siringo infiltrated Butch Cassidy's Wild Bunch.
 Siringo called Butch Cassidy, "the shrewdest and most daring out law of the present age," and the Wild Bunch "kept a system of blind post offices all the way from the Hole-in-the-Wall in northern Wyoming to Alma in southern New Mexico, these post offices being in rocky crevices or on top of round mounds on the desert."
 In Siringo's words, "I closed the Union Pacific train robbery case after having traveled more than 25,000 miles by rail, vehicles, afoot, and on horseback, and after being on the operation constantly for about four years.
 The 'Wild Bunch' during these four years were pretty well scattered, many being put in their graves and others in prison."
 During that time, Siringo referred to both Tom Horn and Joe Lefors as friends.